osrg/ryu-certification/switch/config/ovs_netdev.md

 # Version information
 <pre>
 $ git log -1 --pretty=fuller
-commit e09d61c41b4fe6559de4316d83d9221c254d4b0a
+commit fe83f81df9779ba4fa74111a09764d3153651dac
-Author:     Simon Horman &lt;horms@verge.net.au&gt;
+Author:     Ryan Wilson &lt;wryan@nicira.com&gt;
-AuthorDate: Wed May 14 16:19:35 2014 +0900
+AuthorDate: Fri May 16 02:17:58 2014 -0700
 Commit:     Ben Pfaff &lt;blp@nicira.com&gt;
-CommitDate: Fri May 16 09:48:20 2014 -0700
+CommitDate: Fri May 16 11:35:38 2014 -0700

-    ovs-atomic: Remove atomic_uint64_t and atomic_int64_t.

-    Some concern has been raised by Ben Pfaff that atomic_uint64_t may not be portable.
-In particular on 32bit platforms that do not have atomic 64bit integers.

-    Now that there are no longer any users of atomic_uint64_t remove it entirely.
-Also remove atomic_int64_t which has no users.

-    Cc: YAMAMOTO Takashi &lt;yamamoto@valinux.co.jp&gt;
-    Signed-off-by: Simon Horman &lt;horms@verge.net.au&gt;
+    netdev: Remove netdev from global shash when the user is changing interface configuration.

+    When the user changes port type &#40;i.e. changing p0 from type 'internal' to 'gre'&#41;, the netdev must first be deleted, then re-created with the new type.
+    Deleting the netdev requires there exist no more references to the netdev.
+    However, the xlate cache holds references to netdevs and the cache is only invalidated by revalidator threads.
+Thus, if cache is not invalidated prior to the netdev being re-created, the netdev will not be able to be re-created and the configuration change will fail.

+    This patch always removes the netdev from the global netdev shash when the user changes port type.
+This ensures that the new netdev can always be created while handler and revalidator threads can retain references to the old netdev until they are finished.

+    Signed-off-by: Ryan Wilson &lt;wryan@nicira.com&gt;
     Signed-off-by: Ben Pfaff &lt;blp@nicira.com&gt;
 </pre>